5G is key to Africa’s business success | Ghana News Agency

 “When we look quite closely at the African scenario and more specifically the sub-Saharan region, we can see that traffic has grown quite significantly,” she said.

-Mr Zoltan Miklos, General Manager of Access, and Architecture, MTN South Africa said 5G was the key strength to overcome macro and industry context and the core of ambition 2025 strategy.
+Mr Zoltan Miklos, General Manager of Access, and Architecture, MTN South Africa said 5G was the key strength to overcoming macro and industry context and the core of Ambition 2025 strategy.

 He said MTN South Africa would adopt digital solutions that lead Africa’s progress and strive to build the best 5G network and provide excellent user experience.